-Dynamic remarketing takes that information and interprets what else they'd like to see based on your parameters.
+Dynamic remarketing on Google takes that information and interprets what else they'd like to see based on your parameters.

 They'd probably start by seeing an ad about your lawncare services.
 But then the next ad they see might be about garden care, then weed prevention, and so on.

 While all of these topics aren't 100% related to one another, they're all based on the idea that if someone is interested in one, they're likely to be interested in the others.

 That means you're using your advertising budget on users who are qualified to become a client, but weren't ready to convert on their first visit.